Collector Groups

 Viewing the List of Collector Groups

-• Message Collector Count.
-Number of Message Collector(s) (if any) associated with the Collector Group.
+• Message Collectors.
+The name(s) of the Message Collector(s) (if any) associated with the collector group.

-• Data Collector Count.
-Number of Data Collectors in the Collector Group.
+• Data Collectors.
+The name(s) of the Data Collectors in the collector group.

 If you do not see one of these columns on the Collector Groups page, click the Select Columns icon () to add or remove columns.
 You can also drag columns to different locations on the page or click on a column heading to sort the list of collector groups by that column's values.
 SL1 retains any changes you make to the columns that appear on the Collector Groups page and will automatically recall those changes the next time you visit the page.